Will the doctors fight to save me?

 Donated tissue is made available to any hospital in the UK where there's a patient in need.

 Could any of my organs or tissue be given to someone in another country?

 Yes, possibly.
 There's an agreement that any organs that cannot be matched to UK patients are offered to people in other European countries.
 Likewise, UK patients benefit from organs offered by other European countries.
 This co-operation increases the chance of a suitable recipient being found, ensuring that precious organs do not go to waste.
 Tissue might also be offered to patients in other countries.

 Are there religious objections to organ and tissue donation?

 No. None of the major religions in the UK object to organ and tissue donation and transplantation.
 If you have any doubts, discuss them with your spiritual or religious adviser.
-In addition, the Organ Donation Directorate of NHS Blood and Transplant (Organ Donation) has produced a series of leaflets that focus on the six major religions in the UK.
+In addition, NHS Blood and Transplant has produced a series of leaflets about religious perspectives on donation.

 Does the colour of my skin make a difference?

 No. However, organs are matched by blood group and tissue type (for kidney transplants).
 The best-matched transplants have the best outcome.
 Patients from the same ethnic group are more likely to be a close match.
 A few people with rare tissue types may only be able to receive a well-matched organ from someone of the same ethnic origin, so it's important that people from all ethnic backgrounds donate organs.